semiprime/pygenda/docs/known_issues.md

 -----
 * Missing views: Day, List, Busy

-* Todo View is in very early development.
-There is no ability to edit to-do items, or to display them in other views.
+* Todo View is in early development.
+Only the description of a to-do item can be set, there is no way to organise them, and navigation is incomplete (e.g. doesn't scroll with cursor, no mouse support).

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)